-The good news is, if you hire the right people, you will not only build an awesome team, but build an incredible network of friends and talented coworkers that you will carry with you for the rest of your career.
+The good news is, if you hire the right people, you will not only build an awesome team, but build an incredible network of friends and talented coworkers that you'll carry with you for the rest of your career.

-This article will go beyond the obvious, and give you an idea of what truly matters when it comes to hiring SDRs.
+This article will go beyond the obvious, giving you an idea of what truly matters when it comes to hiring SDRs.

 Hiring SDRs is fundamentally different from hiring for any other position in the company.
-Not only do many SDR candidates lack a work history to refer back to, ensuring that they have the skills to complete the job, you are also making a bet that they will have the drive to stick with the job when times get tough.
+Not only do many SDR candidates lack a work history to refer back to, ensuring that they have the skills to complete the job, you're also making a bet that they'll have the drive to stick with the job when times get tough.

-Further complicating things, if you are hiring an SDR who has a background in sales development, it begs the question, “why do they want to do this again?”
+Further complicating things, if you're hiring an SDR who has a background in sales development, it begs the question: “Why do they want to do this again?”
 If they have the skill, it may be a sign that they no longer have the will, and if they have the will, they may not have the skill.

-Luckily, skill can be taught, the will to do something can not.
-In startups, you want to hire candidates that want to “punch above their weight class,” and therefore, I’d recommend building a team of entry, or semi-entry level SDRs with few exceptions.
+Luckily, skill can be taught — whereas the will to do something cannot.
+In startups, you want to hire candidates that want to “punch above their weight class,” and therefore, I’d recommend building a team of entry-level or semi-entry-level SDRs with few exceptions.

-With this in mind, it is important to look past the pattern matching that is common when hiring for other positions.
-Career AEs with a great (and relevant) track record can indicate they will perform well at your company, but with SDRs you will have to rely on cues that are less obvious.
+With this in mind, it's important to look past the pattern-matching that's common when hiring for other positions.
+Career AEs with a great (and relevant) track record can indicate they will perform well at your company, but with SDRs you have to rely on cues that are less obvious.

 In the beginning, you need a large, comparative pool of candidates to get a sense of what good looks like.
-This means you should be doing at least 10 to 15 phone screens a week with new candidates.
-I highly recommend at least two recruiting firms to ensure that your top of funnel stays full.
+This means you should be doing at least 10–15 phone screens a week with new candidates.
+I highly recommend at least two recruiting firms to ensure that your top-of-funnel stays full.
 While this might be a hard thing to sell to your management team, the money spent here has a fantastic ROI.
-Hiring the wrong person, or hiring too slowly, has catastrophic consequences and it is unlikely that a manager will have a network of entry level candidates that is sufficient to build this type of pipeline.
+Hiring the wrong person, or hiring too slowly, has catastrophic consequences.
+It's unlikely that a manager will have a network of entry-level candidates that's sufficient to build this type of pipeline.

 Signing up with Betts Recruiting and another local recruiter of your choice is a great first step.
-Without sufficient sourcing you will not have access to the amount of talent needed to make a proper hiring decision.
-It is important to get your management team on the same page, and help them understand that this is not the same as hiring for other positions that can come through the company’s network.
+Without sufficient sourcing, you won't have access to the amount of talent needed to make a proper hiring decision.
+It's important to get your management team on the same page.
+Help them understand that this isn't the same as hiring for other positions that can come through the company’s network.

-I remember being particularly terrible at interviewing as an entry level candidate, largely due to the fact that I never grew up around the tech industry or the corporate world.
-I did not know how to “speak the language,” and I really didn’t understand what the hiring manager was looking for.
+I remember being particularly terrible at interviewing as an entry-level candidate, largely due to the fact that I never grew up around the tech industry or the corporate world.
+I didn't know how to “speak the language,” and I really didn’t understand what the hiring manager was looking for.
 Conversely, a candidate who was brought up around the industry will understand the nuances that hiring managers look for and play into them.